capotej/existential/README.markdown

 # Existential
-The bare minimum to handle custom fine grained authorization in Rails
+The absolute minimum to handle custom fine grained authorization in Rails

 ### Installation
 From your rails directory